cathxrsis/cathxrsis.github.io/_posts/2021-11-30-Gaining-Composure.md

 modelling the physics of the use case where a parametric model could be better used.

-A Novel Method for Functional Decomposition {#a-novel-method-for-functional-decomposition .unnumbered}
+A Novel Method for Functional Decomposition
 ===========================================

 Features often have large overlaps with each other; they respond to the